Sometimes There Are Good Things Posted on Social Media

 Today I also stumbled upon this old post, titled “A few thoughts on the meaning and practice of Lent”.

 Duke Kwon shared that in the early centuries of the Church, Lent was a time of preparation for Resurrection Sunday.
 It was observed as a season of repentance, nourished with the practice of fasting, and designed to increased one’s spiritual hunger for the Cross and Resurrection.
 This description of Lent is quite different from the way it is commonly practiced today.
-He than broke things down further:
+He then broke things down further:

 (1) Lent is season of repentance—not self-denial or austerity per se.
 Lent is a season of pondering the reason for which Christ died, which is our sin.
 Put another way: The goal of Lent is not to give up chocolate; the goal of Lent is to give up sin.